ncatlab/nlab-content/pages/17488.md

 +-- {: .proof}
 ###### Proof

-First observe that from its components on consecutive spheres the functor $X$ is already uniquely determined.
+First observe that from its components on maps of consecutive spheres the functor $X$ is already uniquely determined.
 Indeed, by definition the hom-space between non-consecutive spheres $StdSpheres(S^n, S^{n+k})$ is the
 [[smash product]] of the hom-spaces between the consecutive spheres, for instance:

 $$